Tsegalion/Pulling-and-Analyzing-ICO-data-Part2/README.md

 # First Step
-First stage of this project #Scraping Code# was using scrapy and selenium to scrap ended ICO data from icodrops; an ICO website.
-I saved the scraped data into a CSV file.
+First stage of this was using scrapy and selenium to scrap ended ICO data from icodrops; an ICO website.
+I saved the scraped data into a CSV file. @Scraping Code

 # Second Step
 Imported the file using Pandas to perform basic data cleaning to make the data meaningful and easier to read. @Data Cleaning Code